cannicj/Digital-Tools/README.md

 ------------

     ├── LICENSE
-    ├── README.md			<- The top-level README for developers using this project ├── .idea
+    ├── README.md			<- The top-level README for developers using this project ├── data
-    │   ├── inspectionProfiles
-    │   ├── .gitignore
-    │   ├── misc.xml
-    │   ├── modules.xml
-    │   ├── vcs.xml
-    │   └── what_factors_predict_sp500.iml
-    ├── data
     │   ├── cache/joblib			<- All files from the caching are saved here.
     │   ├── processed			<- Storing of processed files